directus/directus/docs/self-hosted/sso.md

 - While `https://client.myserver.com/login` should be the address of your client application.
 The `/login` is not necessary, but helps to separate concerns

-3. On your login page, following the example should be `https://client.myserver.com/login` you need to call the refresh endpoint either via REST API or via SDK in order to retrieve an `access_token`
+3. On your login page, following the example of `https://client.myserver.com/login`, you need to call the refresh endpoint either via REST API or via SDK in order to have a session cookie or an `access_token`.
+Here's some examples using `session` cookie:

    - via REST API / fetch

      ```js
      await fetch('https://directus.myserver.com/auth/refresh', {
      	method: 'POST',
-     	credentials: 'include', // this is required in order to send the refresh token cookie
+     	credentials: 'include', // this is required in order to send the refresh/session token cookie
+     	headers: { 'Accept': 'application/json', 'Content-Type': 'application/json' },
+     	body: JSON.stringify({ mode: 'session' }) // using 'session' mode, but can also be 'cookie' or 'json'
      });
      ```